 - Proceed by washing your parsley as instructed in the frozen and rolled method, and then chop them as desired.

-- You can also pulse it in the food processor along with two tablespoons of vegetable oil or olive oil.
+- You can also pulse it in the food processor along with 2 tablespoons of vegetable oil or olive oil.

 - As a closing for this method, put a spoonful of the chopped parsley into each ice cube tray, press lightly, and then just pop it right in the freezer.